-AirDNA empowers Destination Marketing Organizations – DMOs – to know exactly where their Airbnb guests are coming from with its’ powerful new dashboard.
-This serves¬†as a great proxy for the overall origin of visitors.
+AirDNA empowers tourism and conventions groups to analyze, promote, and predict the value of short-term rentals.
 We examine the Los Angeles market to see exactly where visitors are coming from and how often they return.

 Airbnb has exceeded just about everyone’s expectations.
-In eight short years they’ve gone from renting out a single air mattress in a San Francisco apartment to accommodating over 80 million travelers across 34,000 cities.
-Hotel executives that once scoffed at the idea of Airbnb disrupting the lodging industry are now fighting to retain the loyalty of their customers.
+In eight short years, they’ve progressed from renting out a single air mattress in a San Francisco apartment to accommodating over 80 million travelers across 34,000 cities.
+Hotel executives that once scoffed at the idea of Airbnb disrupting their industry are now in an uphill battle to compete for the adventurous leisure traveler.

 Survey after survey has shown that Airbnb guests are more satisfied with Airbnb than traditional hotel stays.
 They prefer the uniqueness of the travel experience, the diversity of locations in which they can stay, and the value of accommodations.
 These high consumer satisfaction rates have fueled triple digit growth for Airbnb each and every year.